Rita Ora Rocks A Sexy Waitress Uniform On Instagram

 Rita Ora looks fabulous no matter what she throws on.
 In the latest photos shared to Instagram, the “Hot Right Now” hitmaker proudly flaunts a sexy waitress uniform — one which Ora can be seen wearing in her newly-released “Only Want You” music video.

 Launched last week, the new music video boasts more than 3 million views on YouTube.
-“Only Want You” is the sixth single to be released from the Ora’s 2018 Phoenix album, which she is currently taking on a world tour that has just arrived in Japan.
+“Only Want You” is the sixth single to be released from Ora’s 2018 Phoenix album, which she is currently taking on a world tour that has just arrived in Japan.

 After unveiling some sultry behind-the-scenes photos over the weekend, as previously covered by The Inquisitr, the artist took to her Instagram page on Thursday to show off more sizzling snaps from her new music video.